 • Spaces with hot and cold spots.

-ENERGY STAR also suggests installing mini-splits in residences with unique challenges, such as:
+ENERGY STAR also advises using mini-splits in homes with unique challenges, including:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Costly central heat, either due to high fuel costs or low efficiency.
+• Expensive central heat, either because of high fuel prices or reduced efficiency.

-In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have exact control over temps from room to room, because of zoned mini-split technology.
+When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy precise control over temperatures from room to room, because of zoned mini-split technology.

-From helping you choose the ideal model to expertly installing it, our pros at Gee & Missler Heating & Air Conditioning can take care of all your mini-split installation needs.
-Give us a call at 734-284-1224 now to find out how a mini-split system can make your residence cozier and to request your free estimate!
+From helping you select the right model to professionally installing it, our professionals at Gee & Missler Heating & Air Conditioning can take care of all your mini-split installation needs.
+Reach us at 734-284-1224 now to learn how a mini-split system can make your home cozier and to get your free estimate!